 I picked up a Los Angeles Drama Critics Circle Award for Outstanding Performance (in a play called El Salvador.
-It's where I met my wife) and three Drama-Logue Awards.
+It's where I met Riad) and three Drama-Logue Awards.
 I was in the London premiere of Emily Mann's Still Life at the West End's Donmar Warehouse and the Riverside Studios after we played The Edinburgh Festival at the venerable Traverse Theatre where the production received a Fringe First Award.

 Riad Galayini and I have made several films together, our latest being the feature length documentary, Showing Up.
 In '96 I directed my first film, Parking.
 It's based on my short play - mounted by numerous theaters over the years - and was produced by Riad.
 Parking has screened at a whole slew of festivals including Slamdance (Audience Choice Award for Best Short Film); the Palm Springs International; the Portland, Cleveland, Sedona, and Albany; the Taos Talking Picture Festival; Austin's South By Southwest Festival; New York's New Directors/New Films Festival presented by Lincoln Center at the Museum of Modern Art; the South Beach Film Festival in Miami; the Central Florida Film Festival (third place narrative film award); the Los Angeles Independent Film Festival; the Montreal World Festival; The Festival of US Shorts in Brisbane, Australia; Ireland's Cork International Film Festival; the St. Louis Film Festival; and The Philadelphia Festival of World Cinema.
 It also aired on Sundance channel for over a year.